 - Augmented Reality (AR): Blends virtual elements into real life, often used in retail and product demos.

-- Final Note: Choosing the right VR type depends on your industry, purpose, and tech setup.
-Start with the simplest that fits your need, then scale.
+- Choosing the right VR type depends on your industry, purpose, and tech setup.

 What is Virtual Reality & How It Works?

-For example, imagine you’re sitting at home, but through a VR headset, you feel like you’re walking inside a hotel or taking a ride in a new car.
-You can look around and explore, just like you’re really there.
+For example, you’re sitting at home, but through a VR headset, you’re suddenly walking through a hotel or sitting inside a brand-new car.
+You can look around and explore as if you’re actually there.

 For example, Porsche lets people test drive their latest car through VR.
 You can check the design, the interior, and how it feels, all without visiting the showroom.